 Tree House Challenge

 Believe it or not this is our tenth year of adventure here at Expedition Class.
-To celebrate we're going to tackle something that scares us witless.
+To celebrate we tackled something that scares us witless.
 Climbing way up into really big trees.
-The Tree House Challenge is going to explore forest types and what makes them different and special by climbing the trees that grow in them.
-In Australia we have three main forest types - dry euclaypt, wet eucalypt and rain forest.
-Our task is to hoon around Tasmania looking for each forest type and then picking out an iconic tree in each one to climb and stay if for a night or two... in a TREE HOUSE.
+The Tree House Challenge explored forest types and what makes them different and special by climbing the trees that grow in them.
+In Australia we have three main forest types - dry euclaypt, wet eucalypt and rainforest.
+Our task was to zip around Tasmania looking for each forest type and then picking out an iconic tree in each one to climb and stay if for a night or two... in a TREE HOUSE.

-We're working with the Forest Education Foundation right now to give you free lessons to use before, during and after the expedition.
-They will be Australian Curriculum aligned and perfect for all primary school levels.
-We'll tick off areas in science, geography, English, art, ICT and probably the other subject areas just for the heck of it.
+We worked with the Forest Education Foundation to give you free lessons to use before, during and after the expedition.
+They are Australian Curriculum aligned and perfect for all primary school levels from Year's 1-6 We'll explore areas in science, geography, English, art and ICT.
 You can do as little or as much as you like.
+These are free and available to everyone.